Announcing the 2023 Artificial Intelligence Symposium: 3rd IFLA Symposium on Artificial Intelligence

 IFLA IT Section participation

 IFLA (International Federation of Library Associations and Institutions) promotes libraries as vital institutions that enhance people's lives through equitable access to knowledge and information.
-Innovation and principles of freedom of access to information by use of technology and various platforms indiscriminately are embraced.
+Innovation and the principles of freedom of access to information through the indiscriminate use of technology and various platforms are embraced.

-• Responding to the needs of users whilst applying high ethical standards.
-In response, worldwide ideals should reflect- in private, public, and voluntary services.
+- Responding to users' needs while applying high ethical standards.
+Worldwide ideals should be reflected in private, public, and voluntary services.

 South Africa National Convention Bureau (SANCB)